Jithendiran/Linux-learning/memory/README.md

 If the stack grows beyond its allocated region (for example, due to deep or infinite recursion), a stack overflow occurs, typically resulting in a segmentation fault (`SIGSEGV`).

+The guard page is an unmapped region placed at the end of the stack to catch stack overflows.
+Accessing the guard page triggers a page fault that the kernel cannot handle, resulting in a SIGSEGV (segmentation fault).

 ## Heap memory

 When a program needs memory at run time, it uses the heap to allocate memory.